 When I was about 2 years old we went to the beach.
 Mother told me not to go out too far, which I then immediately proceeded to do.
 A wave knocked me over and pushed my face into the sand.
 She did not come and retrieve me in my teary, distraught state, but made me walk back to her on the shore.
-(How many mothers nowadays can do that?)
+How many mothers nowadays can do that?

 When I was seven years old, I had trouble getting dressed for church on time.
 My mother lectured and spanked and punished me.
 Nothing she did had any effect.
 She finally told me, “The next time it's time to go to church, you will go dressed as you are."
-Sure enough, the next Sunday when it was time to leave to church, I was running around in my underpants.
+Sure enough, the next Sunday when it was time to leave for church, I was running around in my underpants.
 My mother said, “Let’s go.”
 I ran to put on my clothes.
-She let me gather them but didn't let me put them on.
+She let me gather them, but didn't let me put them on.
 We lived in a small, house behind another house.
 To get to the street where our car was parked, we had to walk down a long sidewalk past the house in front of us and then out to the street in plain view of the neighborhood.
 I had to carry my clothing in my arms as I walked to the car wearing only underpants.
-She did let me put on my clothes on the drive to church.
+She let me put on my clothes on the drive to church.
 I was never late getting dressed for church again.

-We’d have liver EVERY Tuesday night.
+We’d have liver every Tuesday night.
 A big slab of it.
 You didn’t leave the table until it was gone, even if it took hours.

 She never drove us to school, from first grade through high school.
 Ever.
 Rain?
 Heat?
 Darkness?
 Late to school?
 Arms loaded with materials?
 It didn’t matter.

 When I was nine years old, my mother had me fly alone from San Diego to Grants Pass, Oregon, to visit my grandmother for a few days.
 This was wonderful.
 However, on the way back, while on a layover in San Francisco, the airline announced that the airplane had mechanical difficulties and could not fly, and that another airplane was not available until the next morning.
 The stewardesses let me spend the night in their apartment.
-The next morning (a school day), after returning to San Diego, while telling Mother my extraordinary stories of adventure and heroism, she drove me into the elementary school parking lot.
+The next morning (a school day), after returning to San Diego, while telling my mother my extraordinary stories of adventure and heroism, she drove me into the elementary school parking lot.
 “What?”
 I complained.
 “I can’t go to school today.
 Look what I went through!
 Are you even listening to me?
 And school’s half over, anyway.”
 My desperate pleading had no effect on her.

 When I was ten years old, I started stealing money from my mother’s purse.
 I used the money to purchase candy to buy friends.
 I would get caught and punished by my mother.
 I would steal from her again and get caught and punished again.
 She kept increasing the severity of my punishments.
 Nothing worked.
 Then one day she told me, “If you steal from me again, I’m going to call the police and have you put in Juvenile Hall.”
 I never stole from her again.
 This was because my mother, without exception, always followed through on her word.

-Our mother was a juvenile probation officer.
+Mother was a juvenile probation officer.
 We could never get away with anything.